Winston Churchill: Preparations for D-Day

 The difficulties in Italy caused Churchill to change heart about strategy; when the Anzio stalemate developed after his return to England from North Africa, he threw himself into the planning of Overlord and set up meetings with SHAEF and the British Chiefs of Staff.
 These were attended by Eisenhower or his chief of staff General Walter Bedell Smith.
-Churchill was especially taken by the Mulberry harbours, but was keen to make the most of Allied airpower which by 1944, had become overwhelming.
+Churchill was especially taken by the Mulberry harbours, but was keen to make the most of Allied airpower which, by 1944, had become overwhelming.
 Churchill never lost his apprehension about the invasion, and underwent mood fluctuation as D-Day approached.
 Jenkins says he faced potential victory with much less buoyancy than when he defiantly faced the prospect of defeat four years earlier.

 Need for post-war reform

-Churchill could not ignore the need for post-war reforms.
 The Beveridge Report with its five "Giant Evils" was published in November 1942 and assumed great importance amid popular acclaim.
-Even so, Churchill spent most of his focus on the war, and saw reform in terms of tidying up.
+Even so, Churchill spent most of his focus on the war, and saw post-war reform in terms of tidying up.
 His attitude was demonstrated in a radio broadcast on 26 March 1944.
 He was obliged to devote most of it to reform and showed a distinct lack of interest.
-Colville said Churchill had broadcast "indifferently" and Harold Nicolson said that, to many people, Churchill came across the air as "a worn and petulant old man".
-In the end, however, it was demand for reform that decided the 1945 general election.
-Labour was perceived as the party that would deliver Beveridge.
-Attlee, Bevin and Labour's other coalition ministers, were seen as working towards reform and earned the trust of the electorate.
+Harold Nicolson said that, to many people, Churchill came across the air as "a worn and petulant old man".
+However, it was demand for reform that decided the 1945 general election.
+Attlee, Bevin and Labour's other coalition ministers were seen as working towards reform and earned the trust of the electorate.